jakob-kruse/setup.ts/apps/docs/src/pages/plugins/advanced.md

 });
 ```

-## "Functional" Syntax
+## "Function" Syntax

-Instead of returning an object, you can call function that takes the config object to merge.
+Instead of returning an object, you can call a function that takes the config object to merge.

 This is the most flexible syntax, but it is also a bit more verbose.
 If your plugin has a lot of conditional logic, you might want to use this, to avoid long temary operators or temporary variables.